Anita Hegh

-Life and career

-Born on 11 May 1972 in Perth, Australia, her father was Norwegian and her mother is Estonian.
-Hegh has one brother, Arnold Hegh.
+Early life and education

-Hegh studied to be a teacher at Sydney University, where she joined the Sydney University Dramatic Society.
+Hegh was raised in Willoughby, New South Wales.
+She studied to be a teacher at Sydney University, where she joined the Sydney University Dramatic Society.
 After auditioning for and being accepted into the National Institute of Dramatic Art, in Sydney, she changed her career path.
-Hegh studied drama at the National Institute of Dramatic Art, graduating in 1994, and has rarely been out of work since.
+Hegh studied drama at the National Institute of Dramatic Art, graduating in 1994.

+Career

 After minor roles in Così (1996), Paradise Road (1997) and the children's television series Return to Jupiter, Hegh became well-known starring as Ellen 'Mac' Mackenzie on Stingers.

+In June 2002, she posed nude for Black+White magazine.

 Hegh received an Australian Film Institute Award for Best Actress in a Supporting Role, for her work in MDA.
 Other television credits include Last Man Standing, Valentine's Day, The Informant, Carlotta, Deep Water, My Place, McLeod's Daughters, Rescue Special Ops and Time of our Lives.
 She played a major role in two series of Janet King as Janet's colleague and lesbian lover, Bianca Grieve.

 Her film credits include Stuffed, Maiden and Last Ride with Hugo Weaving.

 Hegh works extensively in theatre.
 She won both a Helpmann and Sydney Theatre Award for The Wild Duck at Belvoir Street Theatre.
 She also won a Sydney theatre award for The City at the Sydney Theatre Company.

 In 2017, after completing the second season of Janet King for the ABC, Hegh worked for the Sydney Theatre Company in Cloud Nine and also The Father (touring Melbourne Theatre Company) in 2017.

 She won the 2018 Helpmann Award for Best Female Actor in a Supporting Role in a Play for her role in The Resistible Rise of Arturo Ui.

-In 2019 Hegh was announced as part of the cast for ABC political drama Total Control (TV series).
+In 2019 Hegh was announced as part of the cast for ABC political drama Total Control.
 Hegh would reprise the role for the third and final season in 2024.
 Hegh in 2022 appeared in ABC movie Here Out West.
 On 18 November 2024, it was announced that Hegh would appear in the final season of Stan series Bump.